 The weed barrier calculator tells you how much landscape fabric, staples, and edge trim to buy for your garden beds.
-Enter dimensions to calculate with 10% overlap allowance.
+Enter dimensions, choose your barrier type and roll width to get exact quantities with overlap — plus a visual garden bed diagram and total cost estimate.

 Common mistakes